4Players/odin-unreal-minimal-samples/README.md

-# Odin Integration Sample for Unreal Engine 5.3: A Minimalist Guide
+# Odin Integration Sample for Unreal Engine

-This project offers a simplistic, yet comprehensive example showcasing the integration of 4Players' ODIN technology with Unreal Engine 5.3.
+This project offers a simple, yet comprehensive example showcasing the integration of 4Players' ODIN technology with Unreal Engine 5.4.

 ## Key Topics Showcased